 Grand Theft Auto: The Trilogy – The Definitive Edition

 Coming November 11 for PS5, Xbox Series X|S, Nintendo Switch, PS4, Xbox One, and the Rockstar Games Launcher.
 Pre-Order Now: https://t.co/sVYRq0sqVe pic.twitter.com/rVGIXjOXfW

 — Rockstar Games (@RockstarGames) October 22, 2021

-Take the GTA Trilogy system requirements test over at PCGameBenchmark and answer the question… Can I run GTA Trilogy?
+Check the GTA 5 system requirements and take the GTA Trilogy system requirements test over at PCGameBenchmark and answer the question… Can I run GTA Trilogy?